Skip to content

 It’s important to differentiate between clinical depression (major depressive disorder) and situational or reactive depression, which can be a normal response to life’s challenges.
 Clinical depression persists beyond two weeks, impairs daily function, and often lacks a clear external cause.

-As psychiatrists, we use criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to assess symptoms like:
+As psychiatrists, we use criteria from the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) to assess symptoms like:

 • Persistent sadness or emptiness